Dario Minieri

-Dario Minieri ([ˈdaːrjo miˈnjɛːri]; born 1985) is an Italian professional poker player from Rome, Italy who won a bracelet at the 2008 World Series of Poker at the age of 23, is a member of team PokerStars, is an online poker player who was the first person to collect enough Frequent Player Points to buy an automobile with them, and is a three-time European Poker Tour final tablist.
+Dario Minieri ([ˈdaːrjo miˈnjɛːri]; born 1985) is an Italian professional poker player from Rome, Italy, who won a bracelet at the 2008 World Series of Poker at the age of 23, is a member of team PokerStars, is an online poker player who was the first person to collect enough Frequent Player Points to buy an automobile with them, and is a three-time European Poker Tour final tablist.

 Online poker

-Minieri, a top ranked online professional poker player, who plays on PokerStars under his own name "D.Minieri", is known for being a high-stakes heads-up specialist with the site's highest rank of Supernova Elite and he became the first person ever to buy a car, a 2007 Porsche Cayman S, with 3 million frequent player points.
+Minieri plays on PokerStars under his own name "D.Minieri".
+He became the first person to buy a car, a 2007 Porsche Cayman S, with 3 million frequent player points.

-On January 27, 2008, Minieri won PokerStars $5,200 (winner-takes-all) Freezeout, a 20 player tournament in which the winner takes the $100,000 prize barring any deals.
+On 27 January 2008, Minieri won PokerStars $5,200 (winner-takes-all) Freezeout, a 20 player tournament in which the winner takes the $100,000 prize barring any deals.
 When the game was left with two players, known as heads-up play, Minieri and his opponent Isaac Baron requested that the game pause to look over a deal; the deal was offered based on their chip equity with $25,000 by rule set aside for the winner.
 Baron, who was down to a 3-1 chip deficit demanded a larger portion of the chop with the majority going to Minieri.
 Minieri refused the deal and went on to win the entire $100,000.

 World Series of Poker

 Minieri has cashed eight times at the World Series of Poker (WSOP).
-At the 2007 World Series of Poker Main Event, Minieri, who once was the chip leader coming off of day 3, finished in 96th place out of a field of 6358 entries.
+At the 2007 World Series of Poker Main Event, Minieri, who once was the chip leader coming off of day 3, finished in 96th place out of a field of 6,358 entries.